 Stepping Stones to Nature

-Stepping Stones to Nature supports children to grow up well with nature.
+Stepping Stones to Nature is a programme designed to support children to grow up well with nature.

 Through a tailored programme of sensory, nature-based and curriculum-enhancing activities we connect children with nature to promote good health and wellbeing, spark creativity, support development and learning, and boost confidence, communication and concentration.

-The programme takes children on a journey of nature connection from school grounds to the North York Moors National Park where they can utilise newfound skills and experiences allow for freedom to interact, investigate, create, play, and learn with and in nature.
+The programme takes children on a journey of nature connection from school grounds to the North York Moors National Park, where they can utilise newfound skills and provide time for freedom to interact, investigate, create, play, and learn with and in nature.

-We work with primary schools serving some of the most deprived communities surrounding the National Park, including areas in Redcar and Cleveland and Middlesbrough, communities which sadly rank in the top ten percentage most deprived in England.
+We work with primary schools serving some of the most deprived communities surrounding the National Park, including areas in Redcar and Cleveland and Middlesbrough, communities which sadly rank in the top one percent most deprived in England.

-We believe the greatest impact of our approach - and the benefits of connecting with nature - will be felt in communities where opportunities to access nature or indeed National Parks is limited, and where children face significant economic and social barriers to visiting independently with family or friends.
+We believe the greatest impact of our approach - and the benefits of connecting with nature - will be felt in communities where opportunities to access nature or the National Park is limited, and where children face significant economic and social barriers to visiting independently with family or friends.

 Stepping Stones to Nature is a project developed by the North York Moors Trust and delivered on our behalf by Sylvan Lore.